 As part of a statement on the general state of software updates at Motorola, VP of Product Management Punit Soni has revealed that a new early update testing program will be unveiled, known as Test Drive.

 We know it’s important for many of you to get the latest Android software upgrades onto your phones as quickly as possible.
 With that in mind, we’re also introducing Test Drive, a new program that will allow consumers to take our major software upgrades for a trial run and provide valuable feedback before we launch the upgrade publicly.
 Starting with Android 4.2, the next iteration of Jelly Bean, we will release a preview of our software to a few hundred consumers that sign up for Test Drive.
-More details on how to sign-up and participate will be announced on the blog soon.

 One of the great things about Amazon's App Store is that its online interface allows users to "test drive" apps before deciding to download them.
 This functionality definitely comes in handy, especially when mulling over the decision whether to buy a paid app.